Conway L. Lackman, Kenneth Saban, and John M. Lanasa

 which may be useful in gathering and disseminating

-3. Strategic Marketing Intelligence—This unit will be
+information throughout the organization. - Strategic Marketing Intelligence—This unit will be

 responsible for planning and analytical aspects of the